-But there are several ways by which taxi companies can make money.
+But there are several ways by which car companies can make money.
 This includes leasing their vehicles to drivers or by splitting fares with the drivers in which profits are based on how many fares one gets.

 Leasing Out Cabs

 Leasing is a contract outlining the terms under which one party agrees to rent its owned asset to another party, for some specific time.
-Infact, many taxi companies earn money by leasing their cars to drivers — instead of driving them by themselves and making more money.
+Infact, many car companies earn money by leasing their cars to drivers — instead of driving them by themselves and making more money.
 That means the company has little interest in making huge profits.
 Under the lease system, the driver pays for the gas while the company is responsible for vehicle mending if needed.

 Splitting The Fares

-Splitting taxi fares between the driver and the company is a good way to earn more profit than leasing.
+Splitting car fares between the driver and the company is a good way to earn more profit than leasing.
 Probably 50 to 60 percent profit to the company is common.
 Moreover, splitting the fares is also more attractive for smaller enterprises as a cab can stay on the road for several shifts in a day to generate more income per vehicle.

 Leasing vs Fare Division – Which Is Best?